 Elderly: Typical Victims of Expensive Bills

 Australia’s energy market is all about competition.
 The contest of being “the best energy supplier” is continuously ramping for the past years.
-Many consumers take advantage of this and shop around whenever they can.
+The many User takes benefit of this and shop around whenever they can.
 However, there are still some who remain loyal with their provider and suffer expensive bills.

-Three big energy regulatory bodies have found that a consumer can save up to $1,500 a year by simply switching from worst available plan to the most competitive one.
-These regulatory bodies include:
+Three big energy regulatory bodies have found that a user can save up to $1,500 a year by simply switching from worst available plan to the most competitive one.
+These regulatory carcasses include

-- Australian Competition and Consumer Commission (ACCC) – they protect, strengthen and improve the energy competition in Australia’s market.
+- Australian Competition and Consumer Commission (ACCC) – they protect, strengthen and enhance the energy competition in Australia’s market.

 - Independent Pricing and Regulatory Tribunal (IPART) – they provide independent regulatory decisions and advice to protect and promote the ongoing interests of the consumers.